Yuriy Artemenko

 Yuriy Artemenko (born February 28, 1963) is a Ukrainian journalist, politician, and public figure.
 He served as a Deputy of Ukraine IV and V convocations and is a former governor of the Zaporizhzhya region, as well as a former Chairman of the National Television and Radio Broadcasting Council of Ukraine (from 2014 to 2019).

-He is now a successful Ukrainian cinema producer.
+He is now a Ukrainian cinema producer.